mpoquet/mpoquet.github.io/src/jobs.rst

 Do feel free to :ref:`contact_me` if you would like to work with us on similar questions.

 The list below contains details on the development and research projects that I can supervise this year for Bachelor and Master students at Univ.
-Toulouse III.
+Toulouse.

 Sujets de projet (2024-2025)
 ----------------------------